Mesh-clustered Gaussian process emulator for partial differential equation boundary value problems: Introduction

 \section{Introduction}

-Computer models have become essential to study physical systems that are expensive or infeasible, and have been successfully applied in a variety of scientific research, ranging from cell adhesion \citep{sung2020calibration} to rocket injector \citep{mak2017efficient}.
-Typically, a physical system is described by a computer model consisting of a series of partial differential equations (PDEs) \citep{evans2010partial} and simulated in a two- or three-dimensional space.
-For instance, in \cite{wang2018evolution}, the governing PDEs are used to simulate the characteristics and transition mechanisms of a three-dimensional swirling flow in a cylindrical chamber.
+Computer models have become essential to study physical systems that are expensive or infeasible, and have been successfully applied in a variety of scientific research, ranging from cell adhesion \citep{sung2020calibration} to designing a rocket injector \citep{mak2017efficient}.
+Typically, a physical system is described by a computer model consisting of a series of partial differential equations (PDEs) \citep{evans2010partial} and evaluated in a two- or three-dimensional space.
+For instance, in \cite{wang2018evolution}, the governing PDEs are evaluated to simulate the characteristics of a three-dimensional swirling flow in a cylindrical chamber.

-These PDE systems are typically solved by numerical methods, such as finite element methods (FEMs) or a collocation method \citep{fornberg2015solving}, based on some predefined mesh specifications in a two- or three-dimensional space, and the simulation outputs are obtained at these mesh node coordinates (also called \textit{grid points} \citep{mak2017efficient,tan2018gaussian}).
-The number of nodes is usually fairly large to ensure the numeric accuracy of PDE solutions.
-Such computer simulations, however, are often too prohibitively costly for input space exploration.
-For instance, the high-fidelity simulation in \cite{mak2017efficient} generates around 100,000 grid points and takes six days of computation time for a given simulation input.
-Thus, it is essential to develop a cheaper statistical \textit{emulator} as a surrogate model that approximates the simulation outputs in a timely fashion.
+These PDEs are typically solved by numerical methods, such as finite element methods (FEMs) or a collocation method \citep{fornberg2015solving}, based on a mesh specification in a two- or three-dimensional space, and the numerical solutions are evaluated at these mesh node coordinates (also called \textit{grid points} \citep{mak2017efficient,tan2018gaussian}).
+The number of nodes is usually fairly large to ensure the numerical accuracy of PDE solutions.
+Such evaluations, however, are often prohibitively costly for input space exploration.
+For instance, the high-fidelity simulation in \cite{mak2017efficient} generates around 100,000 grid points and takes six days of computation time for a given input.
+Thus, it is essential to develop a cheaper statistical \textit{emulator} as a surrogate model that approximates the solutions in a timely fashion.